-Saturday seems like a day when nothing is happening.
-In reality, it’s a day of a whole lot questioning, doubting, wondering, and definitely waiting— a day of helplessness and hopelessness.
+Saturday, in our perspective, often seems like a day when nothing is happening.
+In reality, it was a day of a whole lot of questioning, doubting, wondering, and definitely waiting—a day of helplessness and hopelessness.
 It’s a day when we begin to wonder if God is asleep at the wheel or simply powerless to do anything our about our current problems.

 While we don’t spend a lot of time talking about Saturday, I think so much of our life here on this earth is lived out feeling somewhat trapped in “Saturday.”
 I’m trying to get to a place in my life where I can embrace “Saturday.”
 I’m trying to get to a place where I can view it as a type of preparation for what I believe God might be doing in my life.

 You may currently be in the midst of a horrible, out-of-control situation.
 You feel as if God is not there, that there’s nothing that can be done.

 But here is the message of the gospel for you while you’re stuck in your helpless, hopeless Saturday life: God does his best work in hopeless situations.